 What to stay away from

-Cheap pellets disintegrate and fall apart rapidly, and a pile of dust at the bottom of the bag is a clear indication of this.
-When selecting your pellets, consider how much dust is nestled in the bag.
+Cheap pellets disintegrate and fall apart rapidly, and a pile of dust at the bottom of the bag clearly indicates this.
+When selecting your pellets, consider how much dust is in the bag.

-Anything containing chemicals or additves should be avoided.
+Anything containing chemicals or additives should be avoided.

 Avoid using bark